trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

   SmartContract1->>SmartContract2: transaction tx2
 ```

-On this example, from transaction tx2 on SmartContract2 has :
+In this example, transaction tx2 on SmartContract2 has :

-- the **User** as the source
+- The **User** as the source
-- the **SmartContract1** as the sender
+- The **SmartContract1** as the sender

-* Man-in-the-middle attack : The victim contract is checking the source `Tezos.get_source()` to give access to an endpoint.
-If we have a phishing contract in the middle, it can grab even some money additionally to do any malicious action
+**Man-in-the-middle attack**: The victim contract is checking the source `Tezos.get_source()` to give access to an endpoint.
+If we have a phishing contract in the middle, it can grab even some money in addition to any malicious action

 Run the following test